 You can validate messages in the table against FIX rules.

 - Click n and choose the particular validation level.

 - Well formed – message length and checksum match the corresponding field values

-- Well formed and required fields – the same as above and all mandatory fields are present in a message
+- Well-formed and required fields – the same as above and all mandatory fields are present in a message

-Invalid messages are marked in the table with icon.
+Invalid messages are marked in the table.